Seasides-india/2022/content/sessions/blockchain_security.md

 <h2>About Trainer :</h2>

-Hi, this is Swaroop Yermalkar.
+Hi, this is **Swaroop Yermalkar**.
 I have over 10+ years of industry experience in information security.
 In the past, I have worked with Persistent System, Philips Healthcare, Lithium, and Traveloka in various roles as Security Engineer, Lead Product Security.
 I have a great interest in presenting my security research and I have spoken in 10+ international conferences including AppSec USA, AppSec Israel, Defcon 25 (AppSec Village)!
 I'm an author of 2 cyber security books, also holds OSCE, OSCP, etc

 <!--
 <a align="center" class="btn primary" target="_blank" rel="noopener" href="https://docs.google.com/forms/d/1l0JWU9j-t_i0xJDF6NK7SPQoevcGx_ijkmsMoyvmxPk">Register</a>